A Brief History Of The Norwegian Vikings

 • Victor Rouă says:

 Thank you very much for time, readership, and attention here on The Dockyards!
 Thank you so much for your comment as well!
 Indeed, the Norwegians are a very fascinating and beautiful people.
 I am a big fan of Norway and have been as such for a long time.
 I also had the privilege of meeting and even living with some Norwegians while I was an international student in Aalborg, Denmark (they were students as well).
-I’ll I have to say in a nutshell is that I had very good experiences with them.
+All I have to say in a nutshell is that I had very good experiences with them.
 They are a people of renowned explorers, seafaring conquerors, poets, writers, and artists (both visual artists and musicians).
 I love traditional Norwegian folk music very much as well.
 All the best, take care, and stay safe!

 • Victor Rouă says: